mickaub/Solitaire/README.md

 TODO:
 Continue working on movetoboard 1168-1244
+Change new pos to accomodate kings and -1 front.
 Need to set moving amount and moving values in MovetoBoard.
 Change movetoBoard function to accomodate moving multiple cards.
 Remove other behindfront calculations and arrays.